Vietnam might be a small nation, but our love for coffee and tea far outshines our size.

 This coffee shop is not too big but offers a variety of seating options.
 For example, if you want to work while people-watching, taking a seat at the bar facing the window is sure to give you that fix.

 It’s a mixed crowd of designers, art lovers, freelancers, students, aspiring digital nomads, and architects.
-A great place to meet people with similar interests or a simply buckle down into your own work.
+A great place to meet people with similar interests or simply buckle down into your own work.

 Another coffee shop that draws self-employed professionals into the allure of caffeine and unlimited snacks is LA Garden Restaurant And Café.